Pulse Width Modulation (PWM)

 Software vs. Hardware

-Two different types of PWM are available on the Raspberry Pi, specifically a software and a hardware implementation.
+When using the pigpio-pwm provider two different types of PWM are available on the Raspberry Pi, specifically a software and a hardware implementation.
 Both basically offer the same options, but the software version cannot achieve precise or particularly fast frequencies.
+When using the linuxfs-pwm provider only hardware PWM is available.

 The reason for this is that in the software implementation for each individual cycle (on / off) a new control command must be transmitted from the JVM (Java Virtual Machine) to the corresponding component, while in the hardware implementation of the Raspberry Pi notices the desired frequency and regulates it independently directly on the board.